sjtrotter/merl/README.md

 Remember where you save the file; most browsers place the file into `C:\Users\<user>\Downloads`

 ## Running merl
+NOTE: You should NOT run merl while Rocket League is running.

 Run the script (or exe).
-You'll be presented with a directory selector and a list of maps you can edit, with file choosers below them (and a Revert button for each one).
+You'll be presented with a directory selector and a list of maps you can edit, with file choosers below them.

+NOTE: If you run the EXE file, a command prompt will pop up, this is normal.
+Don't close it while running the program.

 Use the directory selector to find your Rocket League installation directory.
 Usually it is located in `C:\Program Files\Epic Games\rocketleague` but you may have installed it elsewhere, possibly.

 Once done, choose a map to edit.
-Use the file chooser to select the downloaded Steam map ZIP file.
+Use the Browse button under it to select the downloaded Steam map ZIP file, or UDK/UPK file inside it.

-When done, click Replace and merl will replace the selected map(s) with the chosen training pack(s).
+When done, click Save & Apply and merl will replace the selected map(s) with the chosen training pack(s).

-NOTE: when you click Replace, merl will attempt to backup the original map files before replacing them.
+NOTE: when you click Save & Apply, merl will attempt to backup the original map files before replacing them.
 It does this by moving the original file name to the same name with a .merl extention.
-IF YOU HAVE already replaced map files, it will "accidentally" backup those replaced files instead - if you click Revert for a map where this happened, it will revert back to those replaced maps, not the original one.
+IF YOU HAVE already replaced map files, it will "accidentally" backup those replaced files instead - if you revert for a map where this happened, it will revert back to those replaced maps, not the original one.

+## Reverting Maps
+To revert maps back to normal, clear the text box underneath it and click Save & Apply.

 # Files
 merl creates a small tracker text file linking the maps to the replacement files in the same directory it is located called `mapper.txt`

 # Uninstalling
-To uninstall merl, you can just delete the script or exe you downloaded.
+To uninstall merl, you can just delete the script folder.
+I'd recommend clearing maps and hitting Save & Apply first.

 # Troubleshooting / Issues
 1. Help! my map isn't working anymore!
   - Rocket League probably updated.
-Just open merl and click Replace to reset your maps.
+Just open merl and click Save & Apply to reset your maps.
+  - NOTE: it is possible that Rocket League may have changed filenames!
+If you apply a map and it doesn't work, please open an Issue here so I can check it out!
 2. Help!
 I can't see any files in the file chooser box!
   - Check the file types in the bottom right-corner of the box, switch it to UPK, UDK, or ZIP as needed.
+3. It says permission denied in the console?
+What's going on?
+  - Rocket League can't be open while running merl.
+It may have the map files open, so we can't replace them.
-3. not sure what else could go wrong?
+4. not sure what else could go wrong?
 Let me know!

 # License
 This software is released under the GPL v3.0